binbashar/le-tf-infra-aws/apps-devstg/us-east-1/leverage-kubernetes-platform/README.md

        1. Note some Addons relies on identities created in the Identities layer, so if you add or remove Addons maybe you need to add or remove identities.
    3. **Apply the layer**: `leverage tf apply`

-### LKP's K8s EKS Cluster Components and Workloads deployment
+#### LKP's K8s EKS Cluster Components and Workloads deployment

 1. Cluster Components (k8s-resources)
-    1. Go to this layer and run `leverage tf apply`
-    2. You can use the `apps.auto.tfvars` file to configure which components get installed
+    1. Note that LKP has a set of default components, anyway you can use the `apps.auto.tfvars` file to configure which components get installed
-    3. Important: For private repo integrations after ArgoCD was successfully installed you will need to create this secret object in the cluster.
+    2. Important: For private repo integrations after ArgoCD was successfully installed you will need to create this secret object in the cluster.
 Before creating the secret you need to update it to add the private SSH key that will grant ArgoCD permission to read the repository where the application definition files can be located.
 Note that this manual step is only a workaround that could be automated to simplify the orchestration.
+    3. **Apply the layer**: `leverage tf apply`

 2. Workloads (k8s-workloads)
-    1. Go to this layer and run `leverage tf apply`
+    1. **Apply the layer**: `leverage tf apply`

 ## Accessing the EKS Kubernetes resources (connectivity)
 To access the Kubernetes resources using `kubectl` take into account that you need **connect